Greek football clubs in European competitions: Intertoto Cup / UEFA Intertoto Cup

 10 The game was suspended after Cagliari's third goal because three Greek players refused to return to the pitch after they were expelled by the police.
 Later, UEFA validated the score of 3–0 as definitive.

 11 Panionios was disqualified after the first leg due to fan riots.

 12: The original game was interrupted in the 88th minute, while the score was a 3–3 draw, due to a floodlight failure in the stadium, and UEFA established that it should be replayed from the beginning.

 13: The match was interrupted in the 51st minute, while Paris Saint-Germain were leading by 0–2, due to incidents in the stands.
 Paris Saint-Germain were later awarded a 0–3 walkover win by UEFA.

 14: Olympiacos Volos, reached the play-off round and were drawn against Paris Saint-Germain.
 However, they were excluded from the competition by UEFA on 11 August 2011 for their involvement in a match-fixing scandal.
 UEFA decided to replace them with Differdange from Luxembourg, which had lost to Olympiacos Volos in the third qualifying round, in the play-off round.

 15: Olympiacos withdrew after the first two matches and lost the away match to Toulouse with a walk over.
-Olympiacos received a heavy fine from UEFA, who obliged the Greek Football Federation to find another team to replace Olympiacos, otherwise all Greek clubs would be banned from next season's European competitions.
-Finally, Panionios was the replacing team and played the three remaining matches of the group phase.
+Olympiacos received a heavy fine from UEFA, who obliged the Hellenic Football Federation to find another team to replace Olympiacos, otherwise all Greek clubs would be banned from next season's European competitions.
+Eventually, Panionios was the replacing team and played the three remaining matches of the group stage.